-G. Authorship
+G. Authorship/Ownership

-Frequently, teams divide the responsibility for some tasks that further the project; one or several individuals may invest more time in one aspect of the project than others.
+Each member of the group is an equal owner of the intellectual property of the project.
+Frequently, teams allocate tasks among members to advance the project; one or several individuals may invest more time in one aspect of the project than others.
 However, each member of the team ultimately contributes to the body of work that emerges from an Eco-E Project.
-Therefore, every required paper, executive summary, presentation, etc. that is produced by the team MUST list every member as an author.
+Therefore, every required paper, executive summary, presentation, etc. that is produced by the team must list every member as an author.

-Teams are encouraged, but not required, to present their Eco-E Project findings in formal conferences outside the university.
-Participation in such conferences gives students valuable experience and increases the visibility of the Bren School and its students.
+Teams are encouraged, but not required, to present their Eco-E Project findings in formal conferences and new venture competitions outside the university.
+Participation in such events gives students valuable experience and increases the visibility of the Bren School and its students.
 Teams also may want to publish results in a peer-reviewed journal.
 Teams may collectively develop criteria for authorship of these supplemental materials (e.g., 2-unit independent study with advisor) but all members of the team must agree to these criteria.
 A team member may choose not to be included as a co-author on a publication.
-However, ALL team members must be offered the opportunity to make their own decision about their authorship.
-Even after the project has ended, if a team member adapts the deliverables for presentation at a meeting or submission to a journal, EVERY team member should be listed as a co-author.
+However, all team members must be offered the opportunity to make their own decisions about their authorship.
 Teams also may include faculty advisors or others who contributed substantially to the research as co-authors.